rickdonato/batfish-ansible-dual-tier-fw-demo/README.md

 ## Introduction
-This repo contains the code, templates and playbooks that accompanies the:
+This repo contains the code, templates and playbooks that accompanies the:<br>
 Hands-on Guide to Multi-Tiered Firewall Changes with Ansible and Batfish

 ## Installation